bludkiewicz/montyhall/README.md

 The JSON response will contain an empty results array if this limit is reached.
 Otherwise, it will have an entry for each attempt.

-A front end UI is also included in this application.
+A sample front end UI is also included in this application.
 It can be reached at the context root:

 GET /